 Proper attire is required at all times while on Club property.
+Business attire is always appropriate.
 Women may wear pants, slacks, Bermuda-length shorts, skirts, and culottes (no more than three inches above the knee), and appropriate shirts.
-Men must wear collared shirts with sleeves.
-Jacket and tie may be required consistent with the guidelines of the room in which they are dining.
-All children should be dressed accordingly.
+Men must wear collared dress or golf shirts.
+Shirts must be tucked in at all times.
+Golf attire and shorts is permitted on the Covered & Open Terrace, Raynor Room and Pub Room.
+Tennis and Paddle attire are only permitted during Lunch.
+Jacket are preferred when dining in the Sun Room.
+Hats are only permitted on the Open Terrace.
+All children should be dressed consistent with the guidelines.

 Golf attire is required on the golf course, putting green, and practice areas.
 Soft spikes only in golf shoes.
 Whites are required on the tennis courts.
 Swimsuit attire is permitted only in the immediate swimming pool area.

 Inappropriate Attire: Jeans (and all denim attire), abbreviated shorts, tank tops, tee shirts with printed slogans, and net or mesh-type shirts are not considered proper attire on Club property.
 Military cargo over flap shorts, cargo pants & shorts, and camouflage attire are also inappropriate Club attire.
-Flip-flops that are plastic and foam are not permitted in any dining area of the Club, including the Patio.
+Flip-flops that are plastic and foam are not permitted in any dining area of the Club, including the Open and Covered Terrace.